dsnsgithub/apstat-automation/README.md

 4. Run CEmu.exe (emulator of choice)

-   - Open File Explorer.
-   - Go to the cloned repository folder.
-   - Enter the /emulator folder.
+   - Make sure the keypad tab is clicked/visible
-   - Double-click/open CEmu.exe.
-   - Close any extra popups.

 5. Take pictures of the calculator buttons, and place them in /images

    - The .png images will most likely not work on your computer, so screenshot each button and replace the files in /images
    - Please screenshot:
       - 2nd button (2nd.PNG)
       - clear button (clear.PNG)
       - stat button (stat.PNG)
       - vars button (vars.PNG)
       - y= button (y=.PNG)
       - zoom button (zoom.PNG)

 6. Run the script by executing the following command: